How it began (for me)

-Of the crew of just over 1000, less than 400 made it off the ship and only about 370 made it ashore on Java.
+Of the crew of just over 1000, about 500 are thought to have made it off the ship but only about 370 made it ashore on Java.
 All were rapidly captured by the Japanese forces that had landed on the north-west coast.
 Lt(jg) Francis Weiler was the first recorded Navy POW to die on Java succumbing to wounds received during Houston’s last battle.

 According to Australian Maritime records, the crew of the HMAS Perth suffered somewhat worst.
-324 of her 671 man crew survived the sinking of who 106 died as POWs.
+324 of her 671 man crew survived the sinking of whom 106 died as POWs.

-Over the course of the next few weeks, the Sailors (334) and Marines (38) were moved to what became known as the Bicycle Camp.
-Shortly thereafter they were joined by the 550 members of 2 BN 131 Field Artillery.
+Over the course of the next few weeks, the Sailors (334) and Marines (34) were moved to what became known as the Bicycle Camp.
+Shortly thereafter they were joined by the 568 members of 2 Bn 131 Field Artillery.

 Between May and Sep 1943, 33 Sailors and Marines died while laboring on that railway in Burma.
 Another 26 died as POWs after completion of the Railway on Oct 1943.
 In all, 62 Sailors (of 272) and 4 Marines (of 27) died while POWs on the TBR.

 There were 21 US NAVY Officers who survived the sinking of the HOUSTON.
 Most were junior officers: ENS & LT(jg).
 Of those, 8 worked the TBR.
-Any of these Officers were separated early on and send directly to Japan.
+Most of these Officers were separated early on and send directly to Japan.
 During this period, LTC Tharp refused to be separated from his men and for whatever reason the Japanese acquiesced.

 Most of the 11 non-TBR POWs remained in the US NAVY after the war; only 2 of the TBR POWs stayed.
 By the time they left the NAVY (most retired) 3 had achieved the rank of RADM; 5 CAPT and 2 CDR.
 The Senior Marine survivor was 1SG Harley Dupler who was one of the first to die (of dysentery) after reaching Burma.